“It’s hard to be a couch potato when Tonal is right there next to your television,” says one member.

 This Tonal installation is a great example of how you can make the most of areas that aren’t used for much but could easily fit this compact home gym equipment and quickly become a whole new space in your home.

-Design a room that does double duty.
+Design a compact home gym that does double duty.

 If you don’t have an entire room to dedicate to a home gym, Tonal is compact enough to easily fit into an existing space.
 For Casie Laughrey of Deer Park, Illinois, that ended up being her home office.